Duration

 Day 11.

-In the morning, we have the option to either visit the ancienty city and famous buddist monestry inside or get straight on with the cycle and return on our rest day tomorrow.
-Either way we will cycle past the surrounding city walls before continue our journey to Altan-Ovoo and the Tsenkher hot springs to bathe our hard-working legs in the volcanic waters.
+In the morning, we have the option to either visit the ancient city and famous Buddhist monastery inside or get straight on with the cycle and return on our rest day tomorrow.
+Either way, we will cycle past the surrounding city walls before continuing our journey to Altan-Ovoo and the Tsenkher hot springs to bathe our hard-working legs in the volcanic waters.
 The whole day is spent on one of Mongolia’s major countryside roads although you will see far more livestock on the road than cars.
 It’s a day of classic Mongolian landscapes.
-Rolling hills with a many ups and downs and all through a beautiful green landscape.
+Rolling hills, and vast vistas and seas of green in all directions.
 Ride target of 96km, with elevation gain/loss of 1093m -982m

 Day 12.